svitlanamidianko/software-engineering-learning/assignments/2_web_app.md

 If your contribution to the final project has involved a significant aspect of web programming then you can submit a pdf containing links to pull requests where you have used similar techniques and technology as is asked for in the above assignment.
-As always your code should include a significant amount of unit tests and be well documented.
+Where possible your code should include a significant amount of unit tests and be well documented.

-## Focused Outcomes Added

-- **#cs162-communication**: Ensure that all code, documentation and commit messages are clearly written with explanations where appropriate.
-- **#cs162-separationofconcerns**: Design systems such that any task is handled by exactly one component and each component handles conceptually similar tasks.
-- **#cs162-testing**: Write comprehensive and meaningful testing code for the system.
-- **#cs162-webstandards**: Build systems that correctly use the standard web technologies (e.g. http, html)